Schedule Meeting

 MariaDB (just like MySQL) traditionally supported a PostgreSQL-like syntax LIMIT ...
 OFFSET, which in real cases is usually ORDER BY ...
 LIMIT ...
 [OFFSET ...].
 See the MariaDB KnowledgeBase page.
 The use of OFFSET is often an antipattern, but this is a subject for another time.

 In MariaDB 10.6, support for an alternative syntax OFFSET ...
-ROWS FETCH ...
+ROWS FETCH FIRST ...
 ROWS was added.
 Funnily enough, it was apparently added for compatibility with PostgreSQL, but this syntax is supported by Oracle and other DBMSs, too.
 And Oracle compatibility seems to be very important for MariaDB,

 This work was MDEV-23908, and WITH TIES was added in a different task that I can’t easily find.